 The designer returned to CCS in 2008 to teach product design studios and digital visual communication, which covers color, rendering, drawing and using industry software (PhotoShop and Illustrator).
 He also teaches workshops as part of the National Fine Arts Festival, organized through the Assemblies of God.

-“Each year about 32,000 students compete to take part in the festival,” said Byron.
-“This year it was held in Orlando.
-I enjoy having the opportunity to share a little about my career with upcoming designers.
-Hopefully I’ve inspired them as much as they inspire me. ”
+“Each year about 32,000 students take part in the festival,” said Byron.
+“I enjoy having the opportunity to share a little about my career with upcoming artists.
+Hopefully I can inspire them as much as they inspire me. ”